juju/juju-gui-charm/HACKING.md

 All of this is described in more detail on the Juju site: this is an introduction to the process.

+## Making charm releases ##

+The same code base is used for both precise and trusty releases.
+Releasing the charm is done by pushing changes from the development branch to the precise and trusty release branches.
+The branches live in the following locations:

+- development branch: `lp:~juju-gui/charms/trusty/juju-gui/trunk`
+- precise release: `lp:charms/juju-gui`
+- trusty release: `lp:charms/trusty/juju-gui`

 ## Upgrading the local releases repository ##

 The charm, in the default juju-gui-source configuration ("local"), deploys the